1936 uprising in Spanish Guinea

-The 1936 uprising in Spanish Guinea was an armed conflict over the control of Spanish Guinea during the course of the Spanish Civil War, fought between the republican and nationalist forces between September and October 1936.
+The 1936 uprising in Spanish Guinea was an armed conflict over the control of Spanish Guinea (present-day Equatorial Guinea) during the course of the Spanish Civil War, fought between the republican and nationalist forces between September and October 1936.
 The nationalists initially took control of Fernando Po on 19 September, later seizing control of the rest of the colony after receiving reinforcements in October.

 Background

 The Spanish Empire established the colony of Spanish Guinea in 1778, in the aftermath of the Treaty of El Pardo, between the former and the Kingdom of Portugal.
 Portuguese slave traders retained the de facto control of the region until Carlos Chacón was declared its first governor general in 1858.
 During the course of the Scramble for Africa, Spain lost significant portions of its territories in the Gulf of Guinea to France and Germany.
 Its disastrous defeat in the Spanish–American War of 1898, further reduced its colonial possessions, while simultaneously increasing Spanish Guinea's importance as an overseas territory.
 Exploitation of the colony's natural resources began in earnest, missionaries set up permanent outposts across its territory and the Colonial Guard of Spanish Guinea was formed in 1908 to protect its new settlers.

 Following the establishment of the Second Spanish Republic, colonial policies shifted towards increasing Guinea's economic output.
 To that end, the government limited the influence of Claretian Catholic missionaries and legal rights of the native population.
 On 13 July 1936, Spanish nationalist legislator José Calvo Sotelo was assassinated in Madrid by Guardia de Asalto members, setting a nationalist coup in motion four days later.
 The outbreak of the civil war in the Spanish mainland, led to confrontations between the supporters of the left wing Popular Front and clericales (supporters of the nationalist rebels and the Catholic church) across the colony.
 Tensions continued to escalate during the course of the summer as bank accounts were frozen and shipments failed to reach the colony.